 Of course!
 Solar panels may actually damage your roof if you don’t have the right installer for the job.
 In most cases, it’s the installation errors or the roof condition that leads to the damage – not the panels.

-Inexperienced solar installers tend to leave holes on your roof, which result in water leaks during the rainy season.
+Inexperienced solar installers tend to leave holes in your roof, which results in water leaks during the rainy season.

 Experienced installers will also offer warranties for your roof in case anything goes wrong after the installation.